7bits/nijigenka-app/README.md

 Install other deps: `pip install -r requirements.txt`.

 Run application `python app.py --models_repo_id=/path/to/dir/with/models`.
 You can ommit `--models_repo_id` if you would like to download models from the hugging face hub.

+## Models

+You can download models from [huggingface.co/senior-sigan/nijigenka](https://huggingface.co/senior-sigan/nijigenka)